ninjabox77/cminor/README.md

 ### Lists

 In addition to arrays, C-Minor also includes a built in indexable list to store a collection of values.
-While arrays are statically sized, the list is dynamically al- located using one of three list command statements.
+While arrays are statically sized, the list is dynamically allocated using one of three list command statements.
 Elements can be added to and removed from the list during runtime.
 To facilitate tracking the size of the list, a built-in function is included named `Length`.

 ## Functions